 Office of Career and Technical Education

-The Career Readiness Unit is responsible for providing leadership to the federal Perkins grant, including professional development and technical assistance activities.
-Staff review, approve, monitor and provide support for Career and Technical Education programs, Early Middle College programs, work-based learning and work permits.
+The Career Readiness Unit is responsible for providing instructional leadership for state approved CTE programs, including professional development and technical assistance activities.
+Staff review, approve, monitor and provide support for CTE programs, Early Middle College programs and work-based learning.

 The Grants, Assessments, Monitoring, and Evaluation (GAME) Unit is responsible for collecting and reporting data, data evaluation, research activities, funding formulas, technical skill assessments and monitoring for state and federal grant programs.

-Michigan Career Pathways Alliance Related Information
+- Michigan Career Development Model Information